Simple analysis

 R

-# loads the i2extras package, which provides methods for modeling
+# load packages which provides methods for modeling

 library("i2extras")